AIRob/mesos-in-action-code-samples/chapter09/README.md

 An example configuration file for the Aurora client.
 Place this file at `/etc/aurora/clusters.json` or `~/.aurora/clusters.json`.

+### daily-weather-cron.aurora
+Runs the `email-weather-forecast.py` example script in a Docker container.
+Create the cron job by running the following command:

+    $ aurora cron schedule aurora-cluster/www-data/prod/daily-weather-report daily-weather-cron.aurora

 ### docker-nginx.aurora
 As of Aurora 0.9.0, Docker support is experimental at best, and Aurora doesn't expose all of the `DockerInfo` fields available in Mesos.
 This is an example